MurphyPone/murphypone.github.io/src/content/game-theory.md

 ---

 Two-player General-sum Games are notably more challenging since the problem can longer be expressed as an optimization problem between tow diametrically opposed players.
-Furthermore, no know [reduction]() TODO exists from this proble to an NP-Complete decision problem.
+Furthermore, no know [reduction]() TODO exists from this problem to an NP-Complete decision problem.

 Computing a sample Nash Equilibria relies on a different complexity class which describes the problem of finding a solution which always exists.
 This complexity class is known as **Polynomial Parity Argument, Directed** (PPAD).